-Transparency information should not only be provided just upon sign-up to a service or at the initial point of collection of personal data.
-Organisations should consider using methods such as just-in-time notifications to inform children and young people about any possible risks or consequences involved in sharing their personal data at a particular moment in time, for example just before they post or share something online or before they change default privacy settings (see Section 7).
+Transparency information should not only be provided upon sign-up to a service or at the initial point of collection of personal data.
+Organisations should consider using methods such as just-in-time notifications to inform children and young people about the implications of sharing their personal data at a particular moment in time, for example just before they post or share something online or before they change default privacy settings (see Section 7).
 As referred to above, organisations should also encourage children (through pop-ups or prompts, for example) to ask their parents/ trusted adult if they have any questions about the transparency information they have been presented with.